 Some of these are:

-- National Student Financial Aid Scheme (NSFAS)
+1. National Student Financial Aid Scheme (NSFAS)

 The NSFAS is a South African government initiative primarily created to encourage indigent students to access tertiary education.
+This agency is the largest student loan provider in South Africa, with up to R30bn allocated to provide financial aid to 690,000 South African citizens (2018 figure).

-The (NSFAS) came into existence by way of the National Student Financial Aid Scheme (Act 56 of 1999) as a bursary scheme.
+The NSFAS came into existence by way of the National Student Financial Aid Scheme (Act 56 of 1999) as a bursary scheme.
 The Department of Higher Education and Training funds the programme yearly.

-- Commercial Banks
+2. Commercial Banks

-- Private Business Schools accredited as a Financial Service Provider
+3. Private Business Schools accredited as a Financial Service Provider

 This service is provided in conjunction with participating banks and attracts about 12% interest on the original capital issued by the bank/financial institution.